-Two days ago, UN’s general secretary Ban Ki-moon said it was time to “prove wrong” those who still have doubts about climate change at the climate talks in Doha.
+Last year, UN’s general secretary Ban Ki-moon said it was time to “prove wrong” those who still have doubts about climate change at the climate talks in Doha.

-This is another argument you have to deal with.
 Climate has always changed, this is a natural process and we can’t do anything about it.
 It is true, there are natural cycles with variations in global climate.
 But everyone agrees an increase of CO2 in the atmosphere will increase the greenhouse effect, and therefore warm the planet, right?
 And we’re producing more and more CO2.
 So how do you explain that an increase of 35 percent in greenhouse gasses doesn’t warm the planet?
 This warming is happening quite rapidly, which is rare in the geological record.
 It may not be entirely unprecedented, but we’re sure of one thing: whenever it happened and whatever was the cause, it was catastrophic for the biosphere.

-If the person you’re talking with doesn’t want to talk about CO2, greenhouse effect and geological times, she may try to deny the reality of climate change by challenging its impacts.
+If the person you’re talking with doesn’t want to talk about CO2, greenhouse effect and geological times, he or she may try to deny the reality of climate change by challenging its impacts.
 These are common arguments: the glaciers are not melting, Antarctic ice is increasing, extreme weather events don’t have anything to do with global warming.

 Let’s start with glaciers.
 There are rumors saying some glaciers are melting but most of them are growing.
 Well, that’s simply not true.
 Studies realized by the National Snow and Ice Data Center or the World Glacier Monitoring Service are clear.
 There is an accelerating rate of glacial mass loss.